 - Share Information About Your Child

 Talk to the caregiver about your child’s cues, likes, dislikes and temperament.
-How does she like to be fed, soothed and put to sleep?
+How do they like to be fed, soothed and put to sleep?
 Your tips will help the caregiver know how to best care for your child without having to guess which methods to try.
 You can also explain what developmental skills you’d like your child to learn.
 Ask for daily updates about your child’s progress from the caregiver.

 - Create a Morning Routine